Iwaslazkis/stag-escapades/src/svelte/scenes.md

-#Activity: Door1

-#SCENE: room 1
+#SCENE: intro

 #Startled
 Woah there pal, you startled me

 #Happy
-I was just on my way to go see my friend puzloonie
+I was just on my way to go see my friend Puzzloonie

 #Happy
 I wanted to talk to him about how it's mental health week